-Following a mid-course correction on March 23, 1965 the spacecraft headed directly to its impact point.
-Only 20 minutes prior to impact, Ranger 9 began taking the first of 5,814 pictures from an altitude of 1,305 miles (2,100 kilometers).
+Following a course correction on March 23, 1965, the spacecraft headed directly to its impact point.
+Only 20 minutes prior to impact, Ranger 9 began taking the first of 5,814 pictures from an altitude of 1,300 miles (2,100 kilometers).

-Unlike its predecessors, the cameras this time were aimed directly in the direction of travel and provided some spectacular shots as the spacecraft approached the lunar surface.
+Unlike its predecessors, the cameras this time were aimed in the direction of travel and provided some spectacular shots as the spacecraft approached the lunar surface.
 These pictures were converted for live viewing on commercial TV.
-Best resolution was up 10 to 12 inches (25 to 30 centimeters) just prior to impact.
+The best resolution was about 10 to 12 inches (25 to 30 centimeters) just prior to impact.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.